Researcher Says 'Criticism Is Valid,' Will Revise Study Finding Low Uber And Lyft Pay

 Lyft says the study, even after adjustments, "continues to understate driver earnings."

-"When an academic study changes so dramatically in just a matter of days, that's a real flag," Lyft's Director of Communications Adrian Durbin says in an email to NPR.
+"When an academic study changes so dramatically in just a matter of days, that's a real flag," Lyft's director of communications, Adrian Durbin, says in an email to NPR.
 "While the revised results are not as inaccurate as the original findings, driver earnings are still understated.
 MIT's study has fundamental methodology problems."

-Uber's Hall points to a different paper published in January by researchers from Stanford University, who said hourly gross pay for all drivers in the U.S. averaged $21.07 an hour from January 2015 to March 2017.
+Uber's Hall points to a paper published in January by researchers from Stanford University who said hourly gross pay for all drivers in the U.S. averaged $21.07 an hour from January 2015 to March 2017.
 He also noted a 2017 survey by the website The Rideshare Guy, which said Uber drivers gross an average of $15.68 an hour and Lyft drivers $17.50 per hour.

 Business